bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 I regularly produce news-related podcast content — the month's Apple News for [Let's Talk Apple](https://www.lets-talk.ie/lta), and the cybersecurity news for the [Security Bits](https://www.podfeet.com/blog/category/security-bits/) segments on [the NosillaCast](https://www.podfeet.com/blog/category/nosillacast/).

-If you look at the notes for these shows in general, you'll they're very similar, and consist largely of nested lists of links with some additional context around them.
-For example, the [June 2026 LTA,](https://www.lets-talk.ie/lta154) or [Security Bits for the 5th of July](https://www.podfeet.com/blog/2026/07/sb-2026-07-05/).
+If you look at the notes for these shows, you'll see that they're quite similar — they consist largely of nested lists of links with some additional context around them.Take for example, the notes for the [June 2026 LTA,](https://www.lets-talk.ie/lta154) or [Security Bits for the 5th of July](https://www.podfeet.com/blog/2026/07/sb-2026-07-05/).

-I spent a lot of time thinking about the best way to format those links, because I was very keen to clearly show:
+Because my notes have so many links, their formatting is not arbitrary — I actually spent a lot of time thinking about the best way to format those links.
+My aim was to clearly show:

-1. Which parts of the text are from the linked source
+1. Which parts of the text are from the linked source, and hence, which words are mine
 2. Where the story is from

 After lots of experimentation, I adopted the following format: `STORY HEADLINE — domain.name/…`.
 For example: